 Described as a complicated emotional experience, grief affects several areas of a person’s life.
 Experiences of grief and loss not only happen to people whose loved one passed away.
 It can also be experienced when a relationship ends, when dreams, opportunities, and jobs are lost, or even when another chapter of one’s life unfolds.

 It’s natural for people to experience grief when something ends in their lives.
 This process, although appropriate, can often be tough and even overwhelming to handle.
 Each person has their own way of grieving but most will experience denial, anger, bargaining, even depression.
+Irvine Christian Counseling can offer support and guidance to help you navigate the complex emotions of grief.

 We might find it hard to get back on our feet after experiencing loss but it’s important to keep in mind that grief does not always have to be filled with sadness and mourning, it’s possible to feelings of joy, contentment, and even humor while going through it.
 One can experience grief in a number of different ways, and there is no specific way to deal with a loss.